ec-idds/AP-S22-Class-Notes/README.md

 	* every function in JS has a ".call", if you want to call that function with a different this. or in a different environment
 	* => adds this. to the frame its already in, how it is mechanically different from function
 * NOTES FOR FUTURE CLASS: skip speak.call* - just confusing, skip prototypes
+# Session 10 - March 1
+* Object Oriented Classes and Inheritance
+	* objects: a way to modularize code/ programs/ state
+	* changes data as the program runs
+	* objects are stateful, hold data, that data can change is is mutable
+	* still not mutable globals
+	* code in the form of "methods"
+	* obj.method() = method is a function that lives within that object
+	* class: template of a specific kind of object
+	* Instantiate: to make an instance of, an individual copy of a thing, using the blueprint for that object
+* Object syntax blueprint
+	* object classes are capitalized
+	* class of a car:
+		* var name
+		* var year
+		* var make
+		* Method: startCar
+		* Method: stopCar
+	* All objects within this class will have the above listed properties
+* Instantiation: creates space in active memory for all stuff described in the class
+* A class is not an object, it is a template to create objects
+* to define a class you need to have a function called "constructor ()"
+* Constructor()
+	* is where you give it the data to put into its stuff
+	* keyword "new" = instantiates a class into an object
+	* class constructors MUST be invoked within "new"
+	* with the class defined, making new ones is easy
+	* more organized and controlled way to make objects
+* Can get at things within an object using .dot operator
+* only thing you can put in the classes are methods
+* EX.
+	* let car = variable
+	* class Car = class
+	* let myCar = new Car('fiat', 2018)
+	* new constructs a new object that the function is owed to
+	* "myCar" is in the global frame
+	* "fiat", "2018", and "Date" are placed within the object frame
+	* "name: fiat", "year: 2018", "this.name: name" are made in the constructor frame, which will be disposed of by the garbage collector
+	* newDate() = instance when new operator is called
+	* adding stuff to this argument that was not initially an argument

 # TERMS